TAF-Verification/metar-dart/docs/docs.md

 Fields:
 * code `String?`: The code present in the `Metar`, e.g. `BECMG 25005KT 5000 RA`.
 * wind `MetarWind`: The wind forecasted, see [Wind](#wind) for more details.
-* prevailing_visibility `MetarPrevailingVisibility`: The prevailing visibility
-  forecasted, see [Prevailing Visibility](#prevailing-visibility) for more details.
+* prevailingVisibility `MetarPrevailingVisibility`: The prevailing visibility forecasted, see [Prevailing Visibility](#prevailing-visibility) for more details.
 * weathers `GroupList[MetarWeather]`: the weather forecasted, see [Weathers](#weathers)
   for more details.